FinTecSystems/xs2a-android/README.md

 > [!NOTE]
 > "surfaceColor" is being used for dropdowns or other elevated surfaces like the Top-Bar of the WebView.
-> Meanwhile "onSurfaceColor" is used for unselected items & "onSurfaceColorVariant" for disabled elements.
+> Meanwhile "onSurfaceColor" is used for unselected items & "onSurfaceColorVariant" for disabled elements and the supporting text below text fields.

 ```kotlin
 val theme = XS2ATheme(